ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 {"messages": [
   {"role": "system", "content": "You are a helpful assistant." }, {"role": "user", "content": "Hello."},
-  {"role": "assistant", "content": "How can I assistant you today."}
+  {"role": "assistant", "content": "How can I assistant you today."}, ]}
-]}
 ```